 Table of Contents[Hide][Show]

-When medical students complete the many years of study it takes to become a doctor, they ceremoniously take the “Hippocratic Oath” at graduation.
+When medical students complete the many years of study it takes to become a doctor, they ceremoniously take the “Hippocratic Oath”.
 This oath includes well known words that homeowners who are considering flooring their attics are wise to remember: first do no harm!

 For the most part, attics were not designed as storage spaces.
 They are a part of the raw underbelly of structure that holds a house together and protects it from the elements.
 Because of this, installing a floor to an attic always involves some level of disturbance.

 In the 20 years I spent as a professional home inspector, I saw well-meaning owners absolutely destroy the structural integrity of their home by cutting away important parts of the roof structure, resulting in tens of thousands of dollars in repair costs.
 I’ve also heard from owners who just couldn’t fathom why their heating (and cooling!) bills doubled after the installation of attic flooring!

 Bottom line, flooring your attic can make it a perfect place for storage.
 But doing so the wrong way means that you could weaken your structure, squash your insulation, or find yourself with one foot planted firmly through the sheetrock ceiling below!
 Fortunately, there are attic flooring solutions that work well in the often harsh and unheated environments.
 Here’s where to begin:

 Understanding the Types of Attic Structures: Conventional Framing vs. Trusses

 There are two ways roof structures are generally built, conventional framing and truss framing.
 In both cases, the framing is designed to take the weight of the roof load (which includes wind and weather, like heavy snow), distribute it outward to the exterior walls where it’s transmitted down to the foundation and finally to the soil.
 But while these framing systems serve the same purposes, they are actually built quite differently.